spacebetween/spacebetween.github.io/_posts/2016-04-23-front-end-web-developer-ashford.md

 ### Applying...
 Please apply with a cover letter and CV to <a href="mailto:hello@spacebetween.io">hello@spacebetween.io</a>, but what we would really like to see is some code you've written.
 A GitHub or Bitbucket URL is ideal.
 Please let us know whether a freelance or full-time position is preferable, too.

-If we like what we see we'll get back to you quickly to get together for a drink and a chat
+We'll get back to you within a day to get together for a drink and a chat, looking forward to meeting you!